MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-communication.md

 If a firewall blocks outbound connections, configure the firewall to allow outbound connections from the gateway to its associated Azure region.
 The firewall rules on the gateway server and/or customer's proxy servers need to be updated to allow outbound traffic from the gateway server to the below endpoints.
 If your firewall does not support wildcards, then use the IP addresses from [Azure IP Ranges and Service Tags](https://www.microsoft.com/en-us/download/details.aspx?id=56519).
 Note that they will need to be kept in sync each month.

-## Ports
+## Required Ports for the gateway to function

 The gateway communicates on the following outbound ports: TCP 443, 5671, 5672, and from 9350 through 9354.
 The gateway doesn't require inbound ports.

-We recommend that you allow the "\*.servicebus.windows.net" Domain Name System (DNS).
 For guidance on how to set up your on-premises firewall and/or proxy using fully qualified domain names (FQDNs) instead of using IP addresses that are subject to change, follow the steps in [Azure WCF Relay DNS Support](https://techcommunity.microsoft.com/t5/messaging-on-azure/azure-wcf-relay-dns-support/ba-p/370775).

 Alternatively, you allow the IP addresses for your data region in your firewall.
 Use the JSON files listed below, which are updated weekly.